klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 # Why Klaytn <a id="why-klaytn"></a>

-Ever since the first bitcoin transaction in 2009, numerous blockchain applications have been developed, but few of them gain meaningful traction in the market.
-The major roadblocks to blockchain adoption are;
+Ever since the first bitcoin transaction in 2009, numerous blockchain applications have been developed, but few of them have gained meaningful traction in the market.
+The major roadblocks to blockchain adoption are:

-- Difficulty of use: Blockchain applications force end-users to understand cryptographic terms and the inner workings of the system.
-There are too many steps in making transactions, and hex-strings pop up all over.
+- Complexity: Blockchain applications force end-users to understand cryptographic terminology and the inner workings of the system.
+There are too many steps involved in making the transactions, and all those hex-strings can be pretty overwhelming.
-- Poor user experience: The burden of technical immaturity is simply passed to the users.
-In many blockchain systems, a transaction is not confirmed until significant time passes.
-Use of application often requires password inputs repeatedly (while there are no password recoveries), and charges a fee for each interaction (where the amount of fee can be highly fluctuating each time).
+- Poor user experience: The burden of familiarizing with the technology is simply passed on to the users.
+In many blockchain systems, it is not until a considerable amount of time has passed that a transaction is confirmed.
+And using the applications often requires repeatedly typing passwords (while there are no password recoveries), and there is a fee for each interaction (the amount being subject to fluctuations each time).
-- Uncertain sustainability: Lack of long-term sustainable business models for public blockchains slows down enterprise adoption.
-The operation heavily relies on the token economy that incentivizes the stakeholders to act in a sustainable manner, but the model is not proven in commercial areas yet.
+- Uncertain sustainability: The lack of long-term sustainable business models for public blockchains slows down enterprise adoption.
+The operation heavily relies on a token economy that incentivizes its stakeholders to act in a sustainable manner, but the model has not been proven in commercial areas yet.

-## Klaytn is aiming at Mass-adoption of Blockchain <a id="klaytn-is-aiming-at-mass-adoption-of-blockchain"></a>
+## Klaytn Aims for Mass-Adoption of Blockchain <a id="klaytn-is-aiming-at-mass-adoption-of-blockchain"></a>

 The goal of Klaytn is blockchain mass adoption.
-The foremost design principle is;
+The foremost design principle is:

 {% hint style="success" %}
-Giving the same user experience that matches the expectation set on the web/mobile applications, eventually making the technology invisible to the users.
+Giving the same user experience that corresponds to the expectations for web/mobile applications, eventually making the technology invisible to the users.
 {% endhint %}

-As per this principle, Klaytn has been designed to meet the following requirements.
+Adhering to this principle, Klaytn has been designed to meet the following requirements:

 ### High Performance  <a id="high-performance"></a>